josepedrocorreia/josepedrocorreia.github.io/publications.md

 ## In philosophy

 * Correia, José Pedro, and Michael Franke. “[Towards an Ecology of Vagueness](/assets/pdf/CorreiaFranke_Towards_an_Ecology_of_Vagueness.pdf).”
-Vagueness and Rationality, edited by Richard Dietz, To appear.
+Vagueness and Rationality in Language Use and Cognition, edited by Richard Dietz, To appear.

 * Franke, Michael, and José Pedro Correia. "[Vagueness and Imprecise Imitation in Signalling Games](/assets/pdf/FrankeCorreia_2016_Vagueness_and_imprecise_imitation_in_signalling_games.pdf)."
 The British Journal for the Philosophy of Science, July 2017.
 DOI:&nbsp;[10.1093/bjps/axx002](https://doi.org/10.1093/bjps/axx002).